ivelum/djangoql/README.rst

         objects = DjangoQLQuerySet.as_manager()

-With the example above you can perform search like this:
+With the example above you can perform a search like this:

 .. code:: python